uipath-certification/uipath-certification.github.io/_posts/2021-06-17-uipath-continue-break-example-tutorial.md

 <figure class="figure">
   <img src="https://files.readme.io/36d79aa-image_103.png" alt="UiPath Break and Continue Example" class="img-fluid mx-auto d-block img-thumbnail rounded ">
-  <figcaption class="figure-caption">This UiPath for each loop example shows you an alternate to while loops to implement iterative logic in your RPA applications.</figcaption>
+  <figcaption class="figure-caption">This UiPath break and continue example shows how to control iterative logic in RPA applications.</figcaption>
 </figure>

 #### Where to find out more about the UiPath Continue and Break activities?